Skip to main content

 • Create a smoother experience for both staff and clients, reducing uncertainty and unnecessary outreach.

-A well-defined Project Type and Phase structure ensures your communication is proactive, clear, and aligned with your firm’s actual workflow.
+A well-defined Phase structure ensures your communication is proactive, clear, and aligned with your firm's actual workflow.

-The table below will provide some examples of how you could define your Phases, both in your CRM and Hona, for different types of cases.
+The table below provides examples of how you could define Phases for different types of cases.

 Practice Area